dlguswo333/dlguswo333.github.io/markdown/2024/12-25-en-how-to-prevent-flickering-color-theme-button.md

 Now flickering went away on refresh!
 I could remove the empty button because there are no flickering and mismatch renderings.
 As a matter of facts, it is not that difficult.
-On the contrary, I could have applied this solution without realzing if I perceived the component as one of other normal components that support light/dark themes.
+On the contrary, I could have applied this solution without realizing if I had perceived the component as just another normal component that supports light/dark themes.